-Central Terminal Area Parking – Eight parking structures are located opposite the passenger terminals across the roadway, providing nearly 8,000 spaces for overnight or extended trips.
+Central Terminal Area Parking – Eight parking structures are located opposite the passenger terminals across the roadway, providing over 7,000 spaces for overnight or extended trips.
 All vehicles passing through the gate arm into a structure are required to pay posted parking rates.

 Motorcycle Parking – Parking for motorcycles is free in the Central Terminal Area parking structures.
 Riders should not park in a space designated for vehicles, but can park at the ends of rows, in corners, and other small spaces provided they do not block access to parked vehicles, handicapped spaces, or passenger paths.
 When entering, drive around the gate arm and do not take a ticket.

-Off-site LAX Parking – Many private companies near the airport offer self-park or valet parking with free 24/7 shuttle service.
-Examples of offside companies are Joe's Airport Parking, WallyPark LAX, 405 Airport Parking, Sam’s Park LAX, ValuePark LAX, LAX Parking Curb Express, and The Park at LAX.
-In addition, many nearby hotels offer Park, Stay, and Fly packages with free shuttle to the airport, enabling travelers to stay at the hotel and leave their car parked at the hotel.
-These include The Westin Los Angeles Airport, Four Points by Sheraton, Los Angeles Airport Marriott, Renaissance Los Angeles Airport, Hilton Los Angeles Airport, and Holiday Inn Los Angeles Airport.
+Off-site LAX Parking – Many private companies near the airport offer self park or valet parking with free, 24/7 shuttle service.
+Examples of such companies are Joe's Airport Parking, WallyPark LAX, 405 Airport Parking, The Parking Spot, and more.
+In addition, many nearby hotels offer Park, Stay, and Fly packages with free shuttles to the airport, enabling travelers to stay at the hotel and leave their car parked at the hotel.

 Between Terminals – Courtesy shuttle service is provided between terminals.
 Passengers should board on the Lower/Arrivals Level in front of each terminal under the blue "LAX Shuttle and Airline Connections" sign.

-Metro Green Line Aviation Station – This shuttle transports passengers between airport terminals and the Metro Green Line station.
-The Service, known as Route G, is aligned with rail schedule.
+Metro C Line Aviation Station – This shuttle transports passengers between airport terminals and the Metro C Line station.
+The service, known as Route G, is aligned with rail schedule.
 See metro.net for information.

-Hotel & Private Parking Lot Shuttles – Hotel shuttles are located on the Lower/Arrivals Level islands in front of each terminal under the red "Hotel Shuttles" sign.
+Hotel & Private Parking Lot Shuttles – These shuttles are located on the Upper/Departures Level in front of each terminal under the red "Hotel Shuttles" sign.

-LAX FlyAway Buses – This transportation option offers regularly scheduled round trips seven days a week between LAX and Hollywood, Long Beach, Metro Orange Line, Union Station (downtown Los Angeles), Van Nuys, and Westwood.
-Each bus is marked with its service location and be boarded under the green “FlyAway, Buses & Long Distance Vans” sign on the Lower/Arrivals Level islands in front of each terminal.
+LAX FlyAway Buses – This transportation option offers regularly scheduled round trips seven days a week between LAX and Union Station or Van Nuys.
+Each bus is marked with its service location and is boarded on the Lower/Arrivals Level in front of each terminal.

-Shared Ride Vans – Super Shuttle operates out of LAX and is authorized to serve all Southern California counties.
+Shared Ride Vans – Various companies offer shuttles to the surrounding Southern California area.
 Pickup is on the Lower/Arrivals Level in front of each terminal curbside near the baggage claim exits under the orange sign that reads "Shared Ride Vans."
-Contact company for reservations and information.

 Traffic – Passengers are encouraged to allow sufficient time to arrive at LAX and to be aware of peak traffic days and times.
 Generally, Fridays and Sundays are busy, especially between 7:00 – 10:00 am and 6:00 – 10:00 pm, although patterns are difficult to predict.
 Construction, accidents, flight delays, and street closures affect airport traffic.
 For real-time information, visit FlyLax.com.